opencui/opendu/opencui/finetune/README.md

 3. Finetune embedding.

 Here support means we will have tested code and enough documentation for you to replicate the process.
-Additionally, we will support the tool-use or function calling use case first, since dialog understanding related tasks are largely depending on the dialog state tracking design, different designs can have different requirements.
+Additionally, we will support the tool-use or function calling use case first, since dialog understanding related tasks largely depend on the dialog state tracking design, different designs can have different requirements.
 We will focus on the OpenCUI state tracking design for now.
-As in general, we only focus on the understanding related fine-tune for now.

 ## How to finetune the generator for understanding